 Now, let’s talk about Appium.
 If you haven’t heard of that before, we’re not really going to talk about it in this webinar here, but it’s an open-source mobile automation library that people use for testing native, hybrid and mobile web applications.

-16:05 If you are relatively new to mobile automation and you want to learn about Appium, I actually just released a course on starting Appium from scratch yesterday, in conjunction with LinkedIn.
-Here’s the URL - you can check it out.
-That's about two hours long and takes you through Appium set-up and all the basics.
-This will teach you how to write tests for native mobile apps with Appium in general.
+If you are relatively new to mobile automation and you want to learn about Appium, I actually just released a course on starting Appium from scratch yesterday, in conjunction with LinkedIn.
+Here’s the URL – you can check it out.
+That’s about two hours long and takes you through Appium set-up and all the basics.
+This will teach you how to write automated tests for react native mobile apps with Appium in general.

 Let’s talk specifically about React Native and Appium and what is interesting or unique to running Appium tests on apps that have been developed with React Native.

 The way that Appium works as it just uses the standard automation tools that have been provided by Apple and Google.
 So, from the perspective of those tools, everything just looks like a normal native application.
 All the elements are Native elements and you can typically automate a React Native test on a real device application without too much trouble just as it is.
 So, just like you would start an Android test using a set of desire capabilities like this with Appium and you pass in the path to your APK file – all of this is exactly the same when you’re dealing with React Native.